Data as a Lever: A Neighbouring Datasets Perspective on Predictive Multiplicity: Introduction

-Consider, for example, a task with missing values for predicting an individual's income~\citep{ding2021retiring}.
-Using our multiplicity-aware imputation methods (more details in \S \ref{sec:imputation}), we find that the choice of imputation can shift downstream multiplicity from $14\%$ to $24\%$, i.e., up to $10\%$ of the dataset is affected by this one data processing choice.
-Income predictors are used in applications such as loan approval or hiring, where controlled arbitrariness can be helpful to prevent monoculture~\citep{gur2025consistently}.
-Thus, a poor imputation choice can potentially result in a blanket rejection for up to $10\%$ of the data, not recoverable irrespective of choices made during model training.
+Consider, for example, a dataset with missing values for predicting an individual's income~\citep{ding2021retiring}.
+Using our multiplicity-aware imputation methods (details in \S \ref{sec:imputation}), we find that the choice of imputation can shift downstream multiplicity from $14\%$ to $24\%$, i.e., up to $10\%$ of the population is affected by this one data processing choice.
+Income predictors might be used in loan approval or hiring, where higher multiplicity is preferred to prevent monoculture~\citep{gur2025consistently}.
+An uninformed imputation choice can thus potentially result in a systemic rejection of up to $10\%$ of the population, not recoverable once the data has been processed.
 Clearly, choices made during data processing play a significant role in downstream multiplicity.

-While recent frameworks like dataset multiplicity~\citep{meyer2023dataset} study noise in the data while keeping the training pipeline fixed, we argue that isolating either model or dataset multiplicity will give us an incomplete picture.
-In our work, we instead focus on how different data processing choices---creating \emph{neighbouring datasets}---affect model multiplicity (see Figure \ref{fig:introduction} for an illustration).
+Recent frameworks like dataset multiplicity~\citep{meyer2023dataset} study noise in the data while keeping the training pipeline fixed.
+However, isolating either model or dataset multiplicity will give us only an incomplete picture.
+In our work, we instead focus on how different data processing choices---such as data acquisition, imputation, etc.---affect model multiplicity (see Figure \ref{fig:introduction} for an illustration).

-The perspective of neighbouring datasets, inspired by the literature in differential privacy~\citep{dwork2006differential}, pops up repeatedly and naturally in many data processing scenarios, such as data acquisition for active learning~\citep{ren2021survey,aggarwal2014active}, data imputation~\citep{miao2022experimental}, and handling outliers~\citep{aguinis2013best}, among others.
 Data processing rarely transforms a dataset entirely; instead, it introduces incremental changes that can still have significant downstream effects.
-For instance, consider data imputation, where different techniques may fill the missing values in distinct ways.
-However, the majority of the data is not missing and thus remains unchanged.
-Hence, data imputation can be seen as a choice between various \textit{neighbouring datasets}.
+For instance, in data imputation, where different techniques may fill the missing values in distinct ways, the majority of the data is not missing and thus remains unchanged.
+Hence, we argue that data processing can be seen as a choice between various \textit{neighbouring datasets}.
+This perspective, inspired by differential privacy~\citep{dwork2006differential}, pops up repeatedly and naturally in many data processing scenarios, and provides us with a unified framework to study developer choices.